thinktecture/dotnet-summit-spring-2018-webassembly-blazor/wasm/pong_cheerp/README.md

 ## Step 2

-Start a web server from the sample directory (where index.html is):
+Start a web server from the sample directory (where index.html is), e.g. with the provided Python script:

 ```
 python server.py